Click to quick exit (ESC)

 This guide from the Dept. of Health and Human Services provides detailed, illustrated, industry-specific solutions to assist employers in finding appropriate lactation space and time for their employees.

-Employers seeking advice on accommodating breastfeeding employees or addressing other family caregiving issues may wish to contact Workforce 21C.
+Employers seeking advice on accommodating breastfeeding employees or addressing other family caregiving issues may wish to contact Work+Family Insight.

 You have new rights as a pregnant, postpartum, or lactating worker!
 Learn more about the Pregnant Workers Fairness Act today.